reneegreen816/PholdAPhage/README.md

 <br><br>

 <h2>Bugs and suggestions</h2>
-If you come across bugs with PholdAPhage, or would like to make any suggestions to improve the method, please open an issue or email renee.green@flinders.edu.au
+If you come across bugs with PholdAPhage, or would like to make any suggestions to improve the method, please open an issue or email renee.green@flinders.edu.au .
 <br><br>

 <h2>Acknowledgements</h2>
-Molecular graphics images were produced using the UCSF Chimera package from the Computer Graphics Laboratory, University of California, San Francisco (supported by NIH P41 RR-01081).
+Molecular graphics images were produced using the UCSF ChimeraX package from the Computer Graphics Laboratory, University of California, San Francisco (supported by NIH P41 RR-01081).
 Annotation analysis and protein folding to support development of this methods completed using Pawsey Supercomputing Research Centre (Perth, Australia) which is funded by the Australian Government.
 <br><br>

 <h2>How to cite</h2>